 Earnings Season – Importance

 This season is very crucial for investors and media outlets:

-Often, it is the short-term traders that become extra active during an earning season.
+Often, the short-term traders become extra active during an earning season.
 Yet, this period is crucial for both short and long-term traders.
 Long-term traders use this period to adjust and update their portfolios.

 For Media Outlets

 Earnings season is also a busy time for the financial news media.
 These outlets, such as CNBC and The Wall Street Journal, cover the earnings release of major companies.
 They also come out with a general commentary on the companies that met, beat, or miss the analysts’ earnings expectations.